 The best stock trading software doesn’t stop with in-depth research tools, analysis, screeners and spreads.
 Traders also need the best performing online stock brokerages in order to make the best possible trades.

-E-Trade isn’t just a stock trading platform.
+E*TRADE isn’t just a stock trading platform.
 It ranks among some of Benzinga’s favorite stock trading brokerages for a number of reasons, namely its access to real-time data, research and analysis in its brokerage platform.

 After all, nothing is more powerful than historical and real-time data that empowers you to act on the best stock trades possible.
-E-Trade also offers an array of educational resources: webinars, blog posts and news.
+E*TRADE also offers an array of educational resources: webinars, blog posts and news.

 The brokerage isn’t the cheapest, but its commissions aren’t the steepest, either.
 Stocks trade start at $6.95 with volume discount available, options start at $0.50 per contract, and the brokerage even offers hundreds of commission-free ETFs.

 TD Ameritrade is beloved by beginner and seasoned traders alike for one reason: It has absolutely everything you need to trade stocks with success.
-The brokerage offers traders real-time quotes, third-party research, Yahoo!
+The brokerage offers traders real-time quotes, 3rd-party research, Yahoo!
 Finance news streaming, social sentiment tracking and planning tools on its web platform.

 Outside of its web platform, thinkorswim packs a mighty punch.
 It gives traders access to advanced tools like market scans, thinkManual and tutorials to make sure you get the most out of the platform.

 You don’t even have to pay for another subscription service for thinkorswim model.
 And no, it’s not another freemium model masquerading as a free service, it’s absolutely free for account holders.
-You might consider TD Ameritrade‘s stock trading costs as steep — a flat $6.95 per stock trade with zero volume discounts.
+You might consider TD Ameritrade‘s stock trading costs as steep — a flat $6.95 per stock trade with 0 volume discounts.